bradyep/check-bs-map-plays/README.md

 You can run this within a Docker container with this command:

-`docker run -p 3000:3000 check-map-plays`
+`docker run -d -p 3000:3000 check-map-plays`

-Note that you will still have to run `npm start` to set the mapperId from the command line from within the container.
+Note that you will still have to run `npm start` to set the mapperId from the command line from within the container before viewing reports from the server.

+`docker exec -it containername /bin/bash`

 ## Limitations